What to bring

 Headwear - Wide brimmed sun hat/ warm hat or a Bedouin shemagh.
 Avoid Buff type headwear which will be too thin to give adequate protection from the sun or cold.

 Cooking is handled by the Bedouin and they will buy food before you begin.
 Fresh bread will be made daily and eaten for breakfast and lunch.
 White cheese, salad, tuna, corned beef and Egyptian broths like molokheya are common accompaniments.
 Pots of rice, pasta or lentils are usually prepared for dinner, often with vegetables.
 Chicken might be cooked on the first day of a trip.
 Afterwards, Bedouin guides may buy fresh meat - usually goat or mutton - from nomadic families on trail.
 Nuts, dates and biscuits are the typical sweets.
 Freshly pounded coffee and tea are drunk through the day and mineral water will be provided to all hikers.
 Special snacks should be brought from home, along with a plate, mug and cutlery.
-The Bedouin can prepare vegetarian and vegan meals when notified in advance.
+The Bedouin can prepare vegetarian, vegan and meals for other kinds of diets when notified in advance.

 Solar panels will charge phones, tablets, cameras etc. It's always worth bringing a telephone, even if it's switched off most of the time.
 It can be used to check forecasts and make emergency calls from signal areas.
 GPS devices are also popular and some can send/ receive messages without a telephone signal, making them a good safety back up.
 Spot devices can also send SOS messages.
 A pair of pocket binoculars is good for admiring wildlife and faraway mountain vistas.
 A short rope gives a sense of security on some sections of trail.
 On the secondary trails of some hiking hubs it will be essential for abseiling short sections.
 Any hikers who enjoy climbing might also bring a climbing harness and trad gear for exploring interesting looking crags, which are many along the trail.